 The BASL main committee is made up of the elected officers - the President, the Secretary and the Treasurer.
 The chairs of the British Viral Hepatitis Group (BVHG) and the BASL Nurse Forum also sit on the main committee, as do the leads of the four sub-committees covering services, research, education and training and public affairs and external relations.

-The President for the 2013-14 term is Dr Mark Hudson.
+The President is Dr Graeme Alexander.
 Dr David Patch is the Secretary (as of October 2014) and Professor Matthew Cramp is the Treasurer.
 The Chair of the BVHG is Dr Andrew Ustianowski, while the chair of the Nurse Forum is Fiona Fry.

 The leads of the four sub-committees are: